sngjoy/named-entity-recognition/alembic/README.md

 A "migration" is the set of steps needed whenever the structure of the SQLAlchemy models is changed (eg, adding a new attribute) to replicate the changes in the database (eg, add a new column, a new table, etc)

+Steps to recreate this folder (not required if you have already cloned this repo)

 #### Step 1
 Initialise alembic.
 ```